> projects / 2025 / radiales / Preliminary Visit / Emerging Archive / Historic Background

 The main objective of this exploration is to establish a framework, research, and experimentation with clear questions and objectives, understanding the potential and limitations for further explorations.
 The fieldwork will be focused on creating a curatorial line, forming work teams, and developing production methods that align with the geography, climate, and the various social actors already present.
 It’s about finding the right questions and identifying the appropriate methods, tools, and specialists to address them effectively.

-Museums as Transmission Technologies; Museum-Antenna
+Museums as Transmission Technologies

 An antenna, both in the natural world and the electromagnetic realm, can be defined as a sensory organ that acts as a bridge between two realities.
 In insects and other animals, antennas are sensory structures that capture chemical and physical signals from the environment, translating them into vital information for survival.
 In the field of science and technology, electromagnetic antennas play a similar role, capturing radio waves and other types of electromagnetic radiation, converting them into data that enable communication and the transfer of significant information.